interkosmos/fortran-unix/README.md

 $ make FC=gfortran OS=linux PREFIX=/usr
 ```

-Pre-compiler flags have to be passed to fpm as well.
-In case of GNU Fortran:
+Using fpm, preprocessor flags have to be passed to GNU Fortran:

 ```
 $ fpm build --profile release --flag="-D__linux__"